Xu12345-sophie/CS691TeamDice/README.md

 # CS691TeamDice
-Repo for PC Builder Web Application
+Repo for CS691 Capstone Project, PC Builder Web Application

+Please see the Wiki for details